Student alleges former teacher put his hands under her school uniform | CBC News

 Mother says she spoke to school

-The mother of another of Despatie's students was also called as a witness on Wednesday after her daughter testified the day before that the teacher had allegedly massaged her neck under her shirt and once snapped her bra strap.
+The mother of another of Despatie's students was also called as a witness on Wednesday.
+Her daughter testified the day before that the teacher had allegedly massaged her neck under her shirt and once snapped her bra strap.

 On her second visit, the woman said she found Despatie's door closed again and him inside the room with three female students.